Payments. Everyone wants them to be quick and easy, but secure at the same time, especially for online transactions.

 Therefore, I was surprised to get an email from Tim, who tried to pay a parking fee to Auckland Transport, describing what appears to be a rather insecure way of paying it.

 Here's the AT checkout screen that Tim saw:

 That's the Payment Express Account2Account service that AT uses, and it asks for ASB Internet Banking login credentials.
-This is similar to POLi, another payments system that asks for your Internet banking details, and which too has been criticised for being insecure.
+This is similar to POLi, another payments system that asks for your Internet banking details, and which too has been

 According to the A2A integration guide the service can get around two-factor authentication as well.